 The Best Time To Post To Facebook

-But despite the non-chronological functionality of the newsfeed, we have discovered that publishing time for Facebook which indeed yields a higher amount of comments, likes, click-through and shares.
+But despite the non-chronological functionality of the newsfeed, we have discovered that publishing time for Facebook indeed yields a higher amount of comments, likes, click-through and shares.

 The best time to post on Facebook is from 12 pm to 3 pm Monday, Wednesday, Thursday and Friday.
 And for Saturday-Sunday, it is from 12 pm to 1 pm.